isroawg/isroawg/docs/aboutus/about.md

 ## **Ethics, Professionalism, Confidentiality, Legal, and Compliance**

-At the Indian Subcontinental Research & Analytical Working Group (ISRAWG), we uphold the highest standards of ethics, professionalism, confidentiality, and compliance in all our operations.
+At the Indian Subcontinental Research & Operational Analytical Working Group (ISROAWG), we uphold the highest standards of ethics, professionalism, confidentiality, and compliance in all our operations.
 We are committed to maintaining the trust and confidence of our collaborators, partners, and stakeholders.
 The following principles guide our approach:

 **Ethics:** We adhere to a strong ethical framework, ensuring integrity, honesty, and accountability in our research, analysis, and interactions.
 We conduct ourselves in an ethical manner, upholding the values of objectivity, fairness, and respect for diverse perspectives.